Send us a message

 Make an enquiry

-Glanvilles can help resolve any kind of financial dispute involved with your divorce.
+Our divorce financial settlement solicitors can offer expert legal advice and support you to resolve any type of financial dispute involved with your divorce.
 We combine excellent negotiation and dispute resolution skills.
-Glanvilles Solicitors can advise on the division of assets such as UK property, companies, partnerships, agricultural or commercial assets, off-shore investments and trusts and commercial and international property.
+Glanvilles Solicitors can advise on the division of assets such as UK property, companies, partnerships, agricultural or commercial assets, offshore investments and trusts and commercial and international property.

 Collaborative law involves negotiations in a round the table meeting between you, your spouse and both solicitors.
 You will enter into a binding agreement that commits you to seeking to reach a financial settlement.
 During the Collaborative process the parties agree that they will not apply to the Court.
 Glanvilles have fully trained Collaborative Lawyers who can advise you.
 Again, any agreement reached can be converted into a Court order.